 Evans Bay Parade improvements

-We're proposing changes to improve the Kilbirnie section of Evans Bay Parade for people walking and biking.
-The proposals include changes related to the Kilbirnie bus hub.
+We're planning changes to improve the Kilbirnie section of Evans Bay Parade for people walking and biking.
+The approved plans include changes related to the Kilbirnie bus hub.

 Section 1: Between Cobham Drive and the Kilbirnie Crescent intersection

 Approved solution: Two-way bike path and separate footpaths on St Patrick's College side

 This change will make this part of Evans Bay Parade better for people walking and biking.
 It will connect the eastern biking connection from the city through to new bike paths soon to go in on Rongotai Road, the two-way path to be built around Evans Bay, and the new paths being constructed on Cobham Drive.

 - The existing shared path on the St Patrick’s College side, between Cobham Drive and Kemp Street, will be widened to create a designated 2.5m-wide footpath and a 2.5m-wide two-way bike path.
 There will be a 1m-wide buffer between the bike path and the road.

 - This will continue along Evans Bay Parade between Kemp Street and Kilbirnie Crescent except the footpath would be slightly narrower (2m wide).